Funekyo/Ujiki/README.md

 I treat LLMs as an automation tool for structural tasks (reference lists, flashcards, spreadsheets, and similar tools) but not for automating understanding.
 In that domain, I test its application as a lens to support human insight, poetic presence, and creative work.

-**AI is treated symbolically as a co-contributor:** a way to explore semantic space through reflection and response, grounded in the accumulated data of collective human language.
+**AI is treated symbolically as a co-contributor:** a way to explore semantic space through reflection and response, grounded in the dialogue between the user and the accumulated data of collective human language.

 AI-generated responses are compared with human references—beyond the point of redundancy—to observe convergence and divergence points.
 Subsequently, I merge all data into poetry that resonates with the Dharma as I understand it.